How a create a garden on your balcony

 £2,000 John Lewis voucher included

-Enjoy your new home with a £2,000 John Lewis voucher.
+Enjoy your new home with a £2,000 John Lewis voucher when purchasing our FINAL plot E-7-3.
 Treat yourself this Christmas!